microsoft/pxt-microbit/docs/projects/micro-coin.md

     }

     /**
-     * Tries to read the block from the buffer.
-If anything is wrong, returns undefined.
+     * Try to read the block from the buffer.
+If anything is wrong, return undefined.
      */
     static receive(buf: Buffer): Block {
         // check the message type